playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 As well as the information contained on this page, there is more detailed migration information for some topics:

-- [[Streams Migration Guide|StreamsMigration25]] – Migrating to Akka streams, now used in place of iteratees in many Play APIs
+- [[Streams Migration Guide|StreamsMigration25]] – Migrating to Akka Streams, now used in place of iteratees in many Play APIs
 - [[Java Migration Guide|JavaMigration25]] - Migrating Java applications.
 Play now uses native Java types for functional types and offers several new customizable components in Java.

 ## How to migrate